 dpkg-buildpackage -rfakeroot

-After the software has been compiled, in the parent directory, the following Debian packages should be created:
+After the software has been compiled, the following Debian packages should be created in the parent directory:

 jan@debian11-work:~# ls -l *.deb